Camera phone: Experiments

 There were several early videophones and cameras that included communication capability.
-Some devices experimented with integration of the device to communicate wirelessly with the Internet, which would allow instant media sharing with anyone anywhere.
+Some devices experimented with the integration of the device to communicate wirelessly with the Internet, which would allow instant media sharing with anyone anywhere.
 The DELTIS VC-1100 by Japanese company Olympus was the world's first digital camera with cellular phone transmission capability, revealed in the early 1990s and released in 1994.
 In 1995, Apple experimented with the Apple Videophone/PDA.
-There was also a digital camera with cellular phone designed by Shosaku Kawashima of Canon in Japan in May 1997.
+There was also a digital camera with a cellular phone designed by Shosaku Kawashima of Canon in Japan in May 1997.
 In Japan, two competing projects were run by Sharp and Kyocera in 1997.
 Both had cell phones with integrated cameras.
-However, the Kyocera system was designed as a peer-to-peer video-phone as opposed to the Sharp project which was initially focused on sharing instant pictures.
+However, the Kyocera system was designed as a peer-to-peer video phone as opposed to the Sharp project, which was initially focused on sharing instant pictures.
 That was made possible when the Sharp devices was coupled to the Sha-mail infrastructure designed in collaboration with American technologist Kahn.
 The Kyocera team was led by Kazumi Saburi.
 In 1995, work by James Greenwold of Bureau Of Technical Services, in Chippewa Falls, Wisconsin, was developing a pocket video camera for surveillance purposes.
 By 1999, the Tardis recorder was in prototype and being used by the government.
 Bureau Of Technical Services advanced further by the patent No. 6,845,215,B1 on "Body-Carryable, digital Storage medium, Audio/Video recording Assembly".

+In October 1992, Kyocera Corp filed a Japanese patent application titled "Electronic still camera with mobile phone function", which issued as JP 3059841B2 on July 4, 2000.
+In addition to operating as a conventional mobile phone, the device included a lens, image sensor, image processing and compression circuits, and internal image memory.
+After one or more images were captured, a prestored phone number was dialed and the images were wirelessly transmitted.
+The camera phone could also receive and display images transmitted from another device.

 A camera phone was patented by Kari-Pekka Wilska, Reijo Paajanen, Mikko Terho and Jari Hämäläinen, four employees at Nokia, in 1994.
 Their patent application was filed with the Finnish Patent and Registration Office on May 19, 1994, followed by several filings around the world making it a global family of patent applications.
 The patent application specifically described the combination as either a separate digital camera connected to a cell phone or as an integrated system with both sub-systems combined in a single unit.
 Their patent application design included all of the basic functions camera phones implemented for many years: the capture, storage, and display of digital images and the means to transmit the images over the radio frequency channel.
 On August 12, 1998, the United Kingdom granted patent GB 2289555B and on July 30, 2002, the USPTO granted US Patent 6427078B1 based on the original Finnish Patent and Registration Office application to Wilska, Paajanen, Terho and Hämäläinen.